Buzz!: The Hollywood Quiz: Fastest Finger

-Fact n' Fiction
+Fact or Fiction

 The players are presented with a "true or false" type question.
 They then have to answer accordingly.

 Top Rank

 Players put four answers into the correct order as fast as they can to score points.
 When all players have made a selection, the correct order is revealed.
 Points are awarded based on speed of answering.

 Pie Fight

 The first contestant to answer a question correctly wins the chance to throw a cream pie at an opponent.
 Each player can be hit by a pie twice before they're out.
 Points are awarded in reverse order of elimination, i.e. the last player standing or eliminated wins more points than the player who was (previously) eliminated.

 Rollover

 Contestants get to choose a category to answer questions from.
 The contestant with the lowest score chooses first, followed by the contestant with the next lowest score.
 When the questions arrive, if a player gets one of their questions wrong, the points they could have won are put into a kitty.
 The next contestant to answer a question correctly will pick up all of the points in the kitty generated by other players wrong answers.